DESI DR2 Galaxy Luminosity Functions: Conclusions

 \section{Conclusions}

-In this paper, we have presented the $g$, $r$, $z$ and $w_1$ LFs using the DESI Y3 data.
+In this paper, we have presented the $g$, $r$, $z$ and $w1$ LFs using the DESI Y3 data.
 The large number of galaxies in the Y3 BGS dataset mean that we have constrained the errors on the LFs further than prior studies in the literature.
 Furthermore, these LFs provide useful measurements to very faint absolute magnitudes, extending the LF to extremely faint magnitudes (such as $^{0.1}M_r - 5\log h \sim -10$).
+Although an assessment of incompleteness for low surface brightness galaxies indicates that the LF estimate from the BGS is only complete for galaxies with $r$-band half-light surface brightness brighter than $\mu_{50}>25$ and that fainter than $^{0.1}M_r - 5\log h \sim -14$, this impacts the LF estimate at a level comparable to the reported statistical errors.

 In order to produce these LFs, we have developed a robust methodology for generating k-corrections for galaxies in order to calculate absolute magnitudes.
 In addition, we incorporate a e-correction model that uses a single value of $Q$ for all galaxies.
 We broadly find that this is sufficient enough for our purposes, but note that this does not fully incorporate the entire evolutionary process, as shown by a discrepancy between our $0.002<z<0.1$ and $0.002<z<0.6$ $r$-band LFs in Fig.~\ref{fig:LF_z_comp}.
 As such, we acknowledge that further work is required to improve this aspect of our model but also note this illustrates the power of the DESI data to probe galaxy evolution.